The Big Picture On Calculating Rental Property Depreciation:

 Rental Property Depreciation Schedule

 Since you spread the depreciation deduction over 27.5 years, you take the cost basis of the building (not the land!) and divide it by 27.5 years to calculate your annual depreciation amount.
+Using a 27.5 year depreciation calculator can simplify this process.
 That comes to 3.636% of the building’s cost basis, that you can deduct each year for the next 27.5 years.

 Note that residential properties follow straight-line depreciation.
 That makes the calculations simpler, as the deduction remains the same each year (other than the first and last years).
 If your really want your eyes to cross, read more details on the IRS’s various Modified Accelerated Cost Recovery System (MACRS) depreciation methods here.